 Why are the figures on chemical submission unreliable?

 Chemical submission, which involves administering psychoactive substances without the victims' knowledge, is a growing scourge.
 However, the data on this phenomenon remain unreliable, hindering the implementation of targeted actions.
-As committed actors in this fight, we want to shed light on the reasons for this inaccuracy while sharing our actions and solutions.
+As committed stakeholders in this fight, we want to shed light on the reasons for this inaccuracy while sharing our actions and solutions.

 Underreporting: a major obstacle